whatisAI/whatisAI.github.io/_posts/2018-01-05-Introduction-game-playing.md

 ### Game 1 : Tic-tac-toe
-   - Possible actions: players can place themselves in any empty space
+   - Possible actions: players can place themselves in any empty space.
    - The game ends if a player wins, or if there are no more empty spaces.
-   - A player wins it has placed itself in three positions which are in a straight line.
+   - A player wins if it has placed itself in three positions which are in a straight line.

 Two playing agents will play a match against each other.
-Both player have no time limit, and will choose one of the best moves for them.
+Both players have no time limit, and will choose one of the best moves for them.
 Since both players are using minimax to evaluate their best move, there is always a tie.
 Watch them play:

 ![TicTacToe]({{ site.baseurl }}/images/GifTicTacToePerfectPlayersFast.gif)